Ghanim-Marzouqi/dress-booking-docs/Dress Booking BRD.md

     *   Basic training for administrators.

 ### 5.2.
 Out of Scope
-*(No direct change needed here, but the app's non-integration with Instagram/WhatsApp is reinforced)*
 *   **Direct automated integration with Instagram DMs or WhatsApp for request intake.** (Requests from these channels will be manually entered by admins).
 *   **Client Self-Registration/Client Accounts (for initial photo session request):** Clients do not create accounts to request a photo session.
 Account creation is admin-initiated post-request.
 *   **Online Payments / Payment Gateway Integration:** All payments are handled offline.
 The system will not process online transactions.